 The video begins on the trail along the Alouette River near the southwest corner of the park.
 From there the woman and her dog make their way across the field, in front of the picnic shelters, past the children’s play area and to the water spray park area (which doesn’t operate in winter).
 The video ends with scenes of the forested trails along the river in the northern part of the park.

-Had we taken the video in summer the video would have shown trees full of green leaves and lots of people playing at the park and even in the river.
+Had we taken the video in summer it would have shown trees full of green leaves and lots of people playing at the park and even in the river.
 It’s an especially popular place when the weather is warm and sunny!

 To learn more about the park visit the Maple Ridge Parks, Recreation & Culture website.